awesome-spark/spark-gotchas/04_dataframe_by_example.md

 ## [(0, 1)]
 ```

 So far so good.
-Now lets add a simple aggregation before calling `toDF` and repeat this experiment with a clean context:
+Now let's perform a simple aggregation before calling `toDF` and repeat this experiment with a clean context:

 ```python
 from operator import add